 Roasted veggies for Frankie Recipe

-So, to be upfront, there are several components here.
-They all work together to create a beautiful balance of flavors, so pick a day when you have a little extra time.
-Read the recipe through, so you are clear on what you’ll need and the steps.
-It’s not hard and in the end, I promise it will be well worth it.
+To be upfront, this recipe has several components, and they all work together to create a beautiful balance of flavors.
+Pick a day when you have a little extra time.
+Read the recipe through so you are clear on what you’ll need and the steps.
+It’s not hard, and in the end, I promise it will be well worth it.

-1. Curry Mashed Potatoes (the “spread” that holds it together)
+• Curry Mashed Potatoes (the flavorful “spread” that holds it all together)

 Curry Mashed Potatoes